image

 Identifying industry needs

-The project manager conducts extensive research into the construction industry’s current challenges and needs.
-They engage with industry professionals to gain insights into areas where technological innovation could improve efficiency and safety.
+The project manager researches the construction industry to identify current challenges and needs.
+They consult with industry professionals to understand potential areas for technological innovation.

 Prototype development

-Working with engineers and designers, the project manager oversees the creation of prototypes for new construction technology.
-They manage the iterative process of refining these prototypes based on testing and feedback.
+Collaborating with engineers and designers, the project manager oversees the development of prototypes for new construction technology.
+This includes multiple iterations and refinements based on testing and feedback.

 Implementation and testing

-The project manager coordinates field tests of the new technology on actual construction sites.
-They gather data on performance, user experience, and potential improvements.
-Based on these results, they guide further refinements before full-scale implementation.
+The project manager coordinates on-site testing of the new technology in real construction environments.
+They collect data on its performance, user experience, and areas for improvement.
+Based on the results, they guide further refinements and modifications before full-scale implementation.

 7. Remote working